A topic from the subject of Standardization in Chemistry.

 Applications

-Thermometric titration is a versatile technique that can be used for a variety of applications, including:
+Thermometric titration is a versatile technique with various applications, including:

 • Determining the concentration of a solution